Dr. Martin Luther King, Jr. Poetry & Essay Contest 2026

 The grade categories are divided into Elementary (3rd-5th grades), Middle school (6th-8th grade), and High School (9th-12th grade.)

-The contest accepts written entries, no photos or images included in the submission.
+The contest accepts written, original work entries, no photos or images included in the submission.

 Writing Prompt